 What is the cheapest way to transfer money to Australia?

-When you are looking to transfer money to Australia it's important that you calculate the total cost of your Malaysian Ringgit to Australian Dollar transfer.
-You'll want to pay attention to both the upfront fee the provider shows you as well as the MYR/AUD exchange rate.
+You'll want to pay attention to both the upfront fee the provider shows you as well as the Malaysian Ringgit/Australian Dollar exchange rate.

-Often providers will claim to have low, or even no fees, but in reality they're hidden within the exchange rate.
-Right now, the MYR/AUD interbank rate is 0.33896.
+Often providers will claim to be a cheap global money transfer provider, with low, or even no fees, but in reality they're hidden within the exchange rate.
+Right now, Malaysian Ringgit/Australian Dollar interbank rate is 0.33105.
 Whenever you compare fees for transferring money to Australia, it can pay off to look at the exchange rate they offer.

 For example, most traditional banks add a hidden markup to the exchange rate they offer you.
-If 1 MYR is 0.33896 AUD, your bank can add a 3% exchange rate markup and give you a rate of 1 MYR = 0.34913 AUD.
-Depending on how you set up your transfer this could mean that it would cost you more or your recipient could receive less.
+If 1 MYR is 0.33105 AUD, your bank can add a 3% exchange rate markup and give you a rate of RM 1 = 0.34098 $

 What is the fastest way to transfer money to Australia?